How Important is Automation in IT?

 Think of a scenario when your team is building a new product.
 You will have several iterations during development.
 Here are a few of the steps involved:

 Verifying new requirements

 Wouldn't it make more sense to automate the testing?
 Using simple automated scripts is both time- and cost-effective.
 As a whole, it would reduce the time spent on testing.

 But it's not just product testing.
 There is also unit testing, regression testing, load testing, and more.
 When you take a look at the big picture, the objective should be on a speedy and efficient cycle that continues to enhance business value for the company and its consumers.

-In IT, even the smallest error can wreak havoc on connected systems.
-And, it goes without saying that one of the biggest causes of malfunctions is human error.
+In IT, even the smallest Kill can wreak havoc on connected systems.
+And, it goes without saying that one of the biggest causes of malfunctions is human Kill.

 Using automation in IT helps to make use of verification features that block inaccurate information.
 In terms of security, encryption and user permissions also can be set up to protect sensitive data.

 There is a layered approach to security where certificates have become more important.
 In a large enterprise, you might have thousands of certificates to manage.
 Not to mention to mention the fact that they must be monitored during their complete lifecycle from issuance to renewal.